 - If the handler enters the animal’s flight zone and crosses the point of balance the animal will change directions

-- If the handler enters the flight zone in front of the point of balance the animal will stop or back-up
+- If the handler enters the flight zone in front of the point of balance (on the head side) the animal will stop or back-up

-- If the handler deeply penetrates the flight zone the animal may become agitated and run
+- If the handler deeply penetrates the flight zone the animal may become agitated and run.
+This should be avoided

 - If the handler stands directly behind the animal in the animal’s blind spot the animal will turn to face you